-Asset allocation funds are investments that provide investors with a mix of different asset classes like stocks, bonds and cash.
-The science of diversification suggests that there is a ‘optimal mix’ of assets to produce the greatest return for each unit of risk.
-Asset allocation funds incorporate this nobel winning science so investors do not have to do a lot of managing.
-Generally all the management in these funds are done for the investor since it is a packaged approach.
+Asset allocation funds are investments that provide investors with a mix of different asset classes like stocks, bonds, and cash.
+The science of diversification suggests that there is an ‘optimal mix’ of assets to produce the greatest return for each unit of risk.
+Asset allocation funds incorporate this Nobel winning science so investors do not have to do a lot of managing.
+Generally, all the management in these funds is done for the investor since it is a packaged approach.

 Asset allocation funds usually come in a few categories.
 In most group retirement plans there are typically 5 categories: Conservative, Moderate, Balanced, Growth and Aggressive.
-Basically the investor fills out a questionnaire and the answers to that questionnaire determines which if the 5 portfolios is most appropriate.
+Basically the investor fills out a questionnaire and the answers to that questionnaire determine which if the 5 portfolios are most appropriate.

 Target date funds (or sometimes called life cycle funds) are similar but take the allocation to the next level.
 Similar to an asset allocation fund, the mix of assets is optimized through science and all the management is done for you.
-The difference is these target date funds also adjust the mix by shifting to more conservative holdings like cash or fixed income over time.
-By changing this allocation, the overall risk of the fund decreases as the investor gets older (or as the fund reaches it’s target date).
-Target date funds are really designed as the autopilot solution because there is very little decisions making and management required.
+The difference is these target-date funds also adjust the mix by shifting to more conservative holdings like cash or fixed-income over time.
+By changing this allocation, the overall risk of the fund decreases as the investor gets older (or as the fund reaches its target date).
+Target date funds are really designed as the autopilot solution because there are very little decisions making and management required.

 If we go back to the stereo analogy, someone might do a little bit of research and instead of buying a pre-packaged solution, they prefer to shop for the best TV, the best stereo and the best speakers on their own.
 They buy different components to create their own customized solution.